ACastMtz/Udacity-projects/CapstoneProject/README.md

    | pub_rec_bankruptcies | Number of public record bankruptcies   |

 ### Task
-The task at hand is a classification task, that is, to train an accurate model using a logistic regression algorithm to predict a discrete class label output defining, but also to gain an insight into the most important features that determine the result yielded by the model.
+The task at hand is a classification task, that is, to train an accurate model using a logistic regression algorithm to predict a discrete class label output defining if the loan will result in default or not.

+At the same time, we'll gain an insight into the most important features that determine the result yielded by the model.
 This allows the company to understand which variables are strong indicators of loan default and apply this knowledge in future risk assessment.

 ### Access
 The dataset can be found and downloaded from Kaggle [here](https://www.kaggle.com/wordsforthewise/lending-club).
 It was then uploaded to the work folder and accessed locally.